markNZed/processism-react-three/storyboard.md

 It wasn't until the mid-20th century that the formal modeling of complex systems was even considered feasible.
 The most sophisticated formalism for understanding complexity was developed in the field of relational biology, a discipline that aligns closely with the principles of processism.

 Today, there is a profound opportunity for the natural sciences and the humanities to collaborate.
 By combining quantitative and qualitative approaches, we can develop more comprehensive theories of complex human systems.
-Moreover, through action research—where theory is applied in real-world contexts—we can ensure that our models are not only intellectually rigorous but also practically relevant.
+Moreover, through action research — where theory is applied in real-world contexts — we can ensure that our models are not only intellectually rigorous but also practically relevant.

 In this way, processism encourages a dialogue between the natural sciences and the humanities, recognizing that both are essential for understanding the rich complexity of the world we inhabit.